-- 3. Use the Cursor pad and the ENTER knob to enter up to three alphanumeric characters in the search window.
+- 3. Use the Trackball and the alphanumeric keys to enter up to three alphanumeric characters in the search window.
 Then, the waypoint searched appears at the top of the screen. - 4.
 Press the MENU key to close the menu.

 3.9 Routes